-(E) illustration of semi-systematic plot placement along transect bisecting different vegetation patches, and (F) representative pictures of each assemblage type showing distinctive vegetation characteristics observed in the field.
-Base maps (A, B) generated by iMap published by the B. C. Conservation Data Center (Victoria, BC, Canada, https://maps.gov.bc.ca/ess/hm/imap4m) and (C) OpenStreetMap (OpenStreetMap contributors, 2015, https://www.openstreetmap.org/) (Lane, 2022).
+Fig. 2.
+Dominant community vegetation characteristics observed in the (A) Sedge, (B) Fescue), and (C) Bogbean assemblages.
+(D) illustration of semi-systematic plot placement along transect bisecting different vegetation patches.

 Results

-Three main assemblages identified by cluster analysis, characterized by the same dominant indicator species – Sedge (Carex lyngbyei), Fescue (Fescue arundinacea), and Bogbean (Menyanthes trifoliata) – were evident across all sampling periods (Figure 2).
-Overall dendrogram structures were similar for 1979 and 1999, but two main vegetation changes were evident in the 2019 dendrogram, notably, an increased homogenization of assemblages (i.e., shorter dendrogram branch lengths within cluster groups, and longer branch lengths between cluster groups), and a switch from a stronger Bogbean-Sedge connection 1979 and 1999 to a stronger Fescue-Bogbean connection in 2019 (Fig. 2).
+Three main assemblages identified by cluster analysis, characterized by the same dominant indicator species – Sedge (Carex lyngbyei), Fescue (Schedonorus arundinaceus), and Bogbean (Menyanthes trifoliata) – were evident across all sampling periods (Fig. 3).
+Overall dendrogram structures were similar for 1979 and 1999, but two main vegetation changes were evident in the 2019 dendrogram, notably, an increased homogenization of assemblages (i.e., shorter dendrogram branch lengths within cluster groups, and longer branch lengths between cluster groups), and a switch from a stronger Bogbean-Sedge connection 1979 and 1999 to a stronger Fescue-Bogbean connection in 2019 (Fig. 3).

 While the three assemblage indicator species remained constant over time, changes were evident in other species with significant indicator values (Table 2).
 For example, in 1979 the indicator species defining the Sedge assemblage cluster were C. lyngbyei, Sagittaria latifolia Wiild., and Schoenoplectus tabernaemontani (C.C.Gmel.)
 Palla.
 In 1999, however, the same assemblage included indicator species C. lyngbyei, and Impatiens capensis Meerb.
 By 2019, C. lyngbyei was the only indicator for this assemblage.
-Similarly, F. arundinacea remained a common indicator species within the Fescue assemblage, but the assemblage lost four out of seven total indicator species between 1979-2019.
+Similarly, S. arundinaceus remained a common indicator species within the Fescue assemblage, but the assemblage lost four out of seven total indicator species between 1979–2019.
 While the identities of the remaining indicator species changed, there was no strong trend of changes in clade, or potential difference for changes in ecological function based on a qualitative review of changing species identity.

 Across the entire Ladner Marsh plant community, two to three species were lost from each sampling year following the 1979 survey (Table S6).
 Within every assemblage α-diversity (mean number of species per plot) decreased every observation year, while β-diversity (ratio of total species in the assemblage to α-diversity) increased each year for all assemblages (Table 1).
 For example, the Sedge community suffered the least loss of species and α-diversity across sampling years, although β-diversity increased as in other assemblages, indicating increasing variability in which species may be encountered within a given assemblage.
 The Fescue assemblage had the greatest loss of α-diversity (> 50%) between 1979 and 2019.
 Nearly 50% fewer plots clustered as Fescue in 2019 than in 1979, however bootstrapping 18 random plots from every sampling year showed the same trend, indicating that loss of species was not related to loss of plots (Table S3).
 Total magnitude of species turnover between 1999 and 2019 was ~50% in each assemblage, largely driven by greater species disappearance (loss) between 1999 and 2019 (Table S4).